cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/mode.md

 Configuring the mode of a policy allows you to disable enforcement in a policy, without modifying the policy itself.

-A tracing policy can be set in two modes:
+A tracing policy can be set in three modes:
  - `monitoring`: enforcement operations are elided
  - `enforcement`: enforcement operations are respected and performed
+ - `monitor_only`: the policy has no enforcement actions, thus it cannot be set to `enforcement` mode

 Using the `tetra` CLI, you can inspect the mode of each policy.
 For example: